Skip to Content

 3. Pre-Shave Oil Vs Cream Vs Gel: What’s The Difference?

-Pre-shave oil is applied before cream or gel, providing an additional thin layer of lubrication and also softening the facial hair.
+Pre-shave oil is applied before cream or gel, providing an additional thin layer of lubrication.
 Unlike pre-shave oil, shaving creams and gels are thick and provide cushioning and heat retention for the shave.

 Gels are more transparent than creams and so are favored by men who like to actually see what they’re shaving.
 In addition, gels are often seen as slightly more lubricating than creams.